Respected Trusted and Experienced National Highly-rated equine law leader

 -Julie I. Fershtman, Attorney at Law

-Unmatched Equine Law expertise She has achieved numerous courtroom victories.
+Unmatched Equine Law expertise Year after year, she achieves numerous courtroom victories.
 One year alone, for example, she won jury trials in 3 states, 2 state court appeals, and a major Federal insurance coverage case — all on equine-related matters.
-She also drafts equine industry contracts with the goal of helping her clients avoid legal disputes.
+She also drafts contracts with the goal of helping her clients avoid legal disputes.
+However, when people, businesses, and associations have encountered disputes involving contracts, she has been retained to litigate them.

 Types of equine-related matters handled.
-Some examples include: equine sale disputes and/or sales contract drafting, equine lease disputes and/or lease contract drafting, ownership disputes, stablemen's lien enforcement matters, collection of past-due fees, defamation (slander, libel), business and partnership disputes, personal injury liability (typically, defending equine professionals, associations, show management and horse owners when they have been sued or threatened with a lawsuit), real estate disputes, employment matters, insurance disputes (typically representing insurance companies), and many more.
-Further below are more examples.
+Some examples include: equine sale disputes and/or sales contract drafting for buyers or sellers, equine lease disputes and/or lease contract drafting for lessors or lessees, ownership disputes, stablemen's lien enforcement matters, collection of past-due fees, defamation (slander, libel), business and partnership disputes, personal injury liability (typically, defending equine professionals, associations, show management and horse owners when they have been sued or threatened with suit), real estate disputes, employment matters, insurance disputes (typically representing insurance companies), and much more.
+More examples can be found below.

-National experience.** Litigation experience in more than 20 jurisdictions including Florida, Illinois (4 cases), Missouri (2 cases), Ohio (3 cases), Georgia, Arizona, Kentucky (2 cases), Connecticut (2 cases), South Carolina, Pennsylvania (2 cases), Tennessee.
+National experience.** Litigation experience in more than 20 jurisdictions nationwide, including Florida, Illinois (4 cases), Missouri (2 cases), Ohio (3 cases), Georgia, Arizona, Kentucky (2 cases), Connecticut (2 cases), South Carolina, Pennsylvania (2 cases), Tennessee.
 Jury trials in Michigan, Illinois, Ohio, and Connecticut.
 Arbitrations in 2 states.
+(Please read further below about extra requirements for out-of-state legal assistance. **)

 BackgroundGraduate of Emory College and Emory Law School.
-Her law practice also includes business litigation, contract disputes, insurance coverage, fraud litigation, liability defense, products liability, and more.
+Areas of practice also include business litigation, contract disputes, sale disputes, insurance coverage, fraud litigation, liability defense, product liability, premises liability, and more.

-Leadership.
-Extensive bar association involvement and leadership.
-Past President (2011-2012) of the 46,000-member State Bar of Michigan.
+Bar association leadership.
+Past President (2011-2012) of the 42,000-member State Bar of Michigan.
 Past Vice-Chair of ABA-TIPS Section Animal Law Committee.
-Member of the ABA House of Delegates.
+Past State Bar Delegate to the ABA House of Delegates.

 Visit the Foster Swift Law Firm Web Site